 Phase 3 – Overcoming barriers and challenges

 Challenges and barriers to our QI work are inevitable.
-In phase 3 we work together to overcome these.
-We will also explore more about the sequence of improvement and sustaining and gaining.
+We explore the sequence of improvement, and how we can continually improve through sustaining and embedding a QI culture.

 Since you embarked on your QI journey, your team has no doubt experienced a range of challenges, problems and barriers as you have gone about designing and implementing changes.
-These may have included things like – difficulties getting feedback, time management, staffing, challenges presented by the pandemic or getting senior leader buy-in for an idea.
-This session will be focussed on problem solving and overcoming barriers and we will be getting your team into small working groups to present, discuss and work through barriers and difficulties together.
+These may have included things like difficulties getting feedback, time management, staffing, challenges presented by the pandemic or getting senior leader buy-in for an idea.
+This page is focussed on problem solving and overcoming barriers and we tools to help teams share, discuss and work through barriers and difficulties together.

-We would like to ask each team to prepare a 5 minute presentation to include the following (slides template below if you wish to use these) –
+Together with your team, prepare a 5 minute presentation to include the following (slides template available to download below):

 - A quick summary (1-2 minutes) of where your QI project is now.
 It would be great to include any pictures and data as well as the verbal/written descriptions on the slides.